julerex/reputest/README.md

 ### Common Issues

-1. **Twitter API Errors**: Verify all four environment variables are set correctly
+1. **Twitter API Errors**: Verify the Bearer token environment variable is set correctly
 2. **Port Conflicts**: Change the `PORT` environment variable if 3000 is in use
 3. **Docker Build Fails**: Ensure Docker is running and you have sufficient disk space
 4. **Deployment Issues**: Check cloud provider credentials and resource limits